-One of the things that makes Americana music rich with quality as a genre is the inclusion of what we call Alt-Americana music within its definitions.
+One of the things that makes Americana music rich with quality as a genre is the inclusion of many traditions and styles within its definitions.
 While we all love the Southern, and the twangy, and the Nashville sound when it’s good, there’s something to be said for the funky, the quality rock ‘n roll, the good songwriting that the rich melting-pot of American musical influences has wrought.

 Which brings us to the Squirrel Nut Zippers as a case in point.
 Their recent release Beasts of Burgundy (Southern Broadcasting) displays a uniquely American gumbo of influence, in its amalgamation of New Orleans style, with swinging horn players complete with Congo Square rhythms, carnival storytelling, with the whole show headed by a blues guitar virtuoso, a sidekick genius fiddle player who studied in Romania, a burlesque singer, and to top it off, all of this on an album that was mixed in New York City.